-Graduates of the program will be able to plan and conduct research in midwifery and related health disciplines, and therefore will be well-placed for positions in the private, not for profit, and public sectors.
+Graduates of the program will be able to plan and conduct research in health science and related disciplines, and therefore will be well-placed for positions in the private, not for profit, and public sectors.
 In addition, graduates will be eligible to apply for admission to higher degree research programs, thereby preparing them for high level research careers.